asimkhan1993/Scripts/docker-commands.md

 ## To kill all runing dockers
 docker kill $(docker ps -q)

-## enter a container not runing
+## enter a container not runing as a root
-docker run --user root -it --rm client sh
+docker run --user root -it --rm docker-client bash

 ## Build a Container from Dockerfile
 docker build -t "container name " .
 ## Run a Container